mochiicakes/yours-db/README.md

 ### 2. Make a Supabase project

 Sign up at [supabase.com](https://supabase.com) and create a project.
-Free tier is plenty.
 Pick the region nearest you.
-Keep the database password somewhere safe — it is not recoverable.

 ### 3. Run the database setup